iamvery/iamvery.github.com/_posts/2013-11-22-boolean-method-symmetry.markdown

 along with its complement, and we done this with tests providing adequate coverage for both methods.
 The complementary method could be argued YAGNI ("You ain't gonna need it"), but in most cases you'll end up negating your method.
-Having a complementary method feels is symmetric... and beautiful.
+Having a complementary method feels symmetric... and beautiful.
 Further our specs cover the implementation well without duplication.

 ## Wrapping up